The ultimate battle between Spotify vs Amazon Music. Here, we see which music streaming service can give you more bang for your buck.

 Spotify’s indie music collection isn’t scant either.
 In 2017, the streaming giant signed a licensing deal with Merlin, giving a platform to over 20,000 indie labels and artists.
 Spotify’s dedicated Indie section showcases about 63 playlists that are regularly updated.
 Hundreds more can be found in the Search section, mostly curated by Spotify users and indie publications like Atwood Magazine and Under the Radar Magazine.

-Amazon Music boasts a 70 million-strong music library, with as many as 7 million songs available in Ultra HD quality.
+Amazon Music has about 90 million songs in its library.
 A glimpse into the Search section reveals noticeably fewer genres than what Spotify provides.
 However, Amazon Music makes up for this with some pretty good playlists like Pop Culture, Rap Rotation, All Hits, Viral Hits, and Hot Singles, which feature everything new and popular on the music charts.

 Paul Firth, head of Amazon Music UK, once commented that Amazon Music is a “mainstream music-streaming service for the mainstream music fan.”